iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 by public and private key pairs.
 Addresses are present in the ledger through outputs and define who can spend this output by providing a digital signature.

-Addresses are not able to provide the neccesary functionality needed for smart contract chain accounts, because:
+Addresses are not able to provide the necessary functionality needed for smart contract chain accounts, because:
 - addresses change with the rotation of the controlling body (committee),
 - and there is no notion of separate control levels for an address account.